Integrated Resource Planning

 Open Text:

-JEA and the Stakeholder Engagement Committee will consider several factors throughout the electric IRP process, including the following industry trends:
+JEA and the Stakeholder Engagement Committee considered several factors throughout the electric IRP process, including the following industry trends:

 Renewable Energy